-An article I wrote on the subject of automation and its relationship to humans within society for Viewpoint magazine in 2012:
+An article I wrote on automation and its relationship to humans within society for Viewpoint magazine:

 Technology, in its multifaceted guises, is an inherent enabler of human potential and we’ve now seen blanket acceptance with supermarket self-checkouts and GPS smartphones guiding people as they walk blindly through the urban sprawl.
 But automation – the use of one or more computers to control basic functions automatically, and sometimes remotely – is seeping into our lives at a rapid pace despite it being in an embryonic phase.